petersenpeter/CellExplorer/docs/index.md

 5. That's it!
 Now you can explore the software with below example data or try one of the tutorials.

 ### Try the Cell Explorer with example data
-There is an example dataset included in the repository.
+There is an example dataset included in the repository for trying the Cell Explorer.
 Load the mat-file [`cell_metrics_batch.mat`](https://github.com/petersenpeter/Cell-Explorer/blob/master/LoadCellMetricBatch.m) into Matlab and type:
 ```m
 CellExplorer('metrics',cell_metrics)
 ```

 ### Tutorials for using the framework with your own data
-We have created a few tutorials, please check them out.
-There is a [tutorial script](https://github.com/petersenpeter/Cell-Explorer/blob/master/tutorials/CellExplorer_Tutorial.m): `CellExplorer_Tutorial.m` included for running the pipeline on your data.
+We have created a few tutorials to get you started, covering the pipeline and the graphical interface.
+There is also a [tutorial script](https://github.com/petersenpeter/Cell-Explorer/blob/master/tutorials/CellExplorer_Tutorial.m): `CellExplorer_Tutorial.m` included with example code for running the pipeline and the GUI on your data.

 [View tutorials]({{ "/tutorials/tutorials/"|absolute_url}}){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2}